A Minnesota free of ageism

 FrameWorks Institute offers several resources to help address negative attitudes toward aging.
 Their research offers powerful ways to shift thinking about aging and older people

-Breaking the Age Code is a landmark work, presenting not only easy-to-follow techniques for improving age beliefs so they can contribute to successful aging, but also a blueprint to reduce structural ageism for lasting change and an age-just society.
+Breaking the Age Code is a landmark work in the aging field, presenting not only easy-to-follow techniques for improving age beliefs so they can contribute to successful aging, but also a blueprint to reduce structural ageism for lasting change and an age-just society.

 Source: